WSU wins on day it retires Klay Thompson’s jersey

 The arrival of the Splash Brothers in Pullman seemed not only to energize the crowd but also the players of Washington State (12-7, 3-3 Pac 12), who completed their first sweep over the Oregon schools since January 2011 and first home Pac-12 sweep since 2013.

+“It was great.
+I knew it was going to be an emotional weekend with a lot of distractions but our guys really handled it well,” said Washington State coach Kyle Smith.
+“We barely practiced yesterday because when Klay showed up practice was basically over but our guys were really pumped, certainly wanting to please him.
+All the kind things he said about his experience here were great, great for recruiting.
+Great for everything.”

-Bonton had his eighth straight double-digit scoring game, shooting 8 of 13 from the field, including four 3-pointers.
+Bonton had his eighth straight double-digit scoring game, shooting 8 of 13 from the field, including four 3-pointers and went 14 of 14 from the free-throw line.
 He also had eight rebounds and eight assists.

+“Tonight he just played spectacular,” CJ Elleby said about his teammate.
+“Whenever the ball was in his hands I just knew something special was going to happen.
+He was electric out there tonight.
+And the crowd and the energy in the building were amazing.”

-CJ Elleby’s 22-point and nine-rebound performance came two days after he scored 25 and had a career-best 14 rebounds game against No. 8 Oregon.
-Noah Williams had 17 points for the Cougars.
+Elleby’s 22-point and nine-rebound performance came two days after he scored 25 and had a career-best 14 rebounds against No. 8 Oregon.
+Noah Williams had 17 points for the Cougars, a season high for the freshman.

 Oregon State (12-6, 2-4 Pac 12) dominated the Cougars inside, winning the battle in the paint 54-32, but gave up 29 fast-break points and couldn’t stop Elleby and Bonton from scoring.